December 19th 40th Anniversary Celebrations

 June 20th 2012 A.visit from High Wycombe

-Five members of the High Wycombe society came
+Five members of the High Wycombe society came to

-display by Ken Richardson of Irish covers
+Ken Richardson of Irish covers featuring the

-featuring the Chinese new year,Greece, Austria,
+Chinese new year,Greece, Austria, and one GB

-envelope covered in decimal commemoratives each
+in decimal commemoratives each one individually

 John Ketley showed us Rocket mail with the title

-of - Toys for boys - as most were on covers
+of - Toys for boys - as most were on covers which

-amusement of their inventors.
+their inventors.

-Stuart Catchpole showed British Commonwealth
+Stuart Catchpole showed British Commonwealth which

-which focused on the period of the 1930s
+focused on the period of the 1930s

 Alan Druce was the last on with his splendid